Institutional Review Board: Student Conducting Research

 In consultation with your faculty advisor, you will complete a research proposal and the IRB Request For Review Form.Your faculty supervisor can help you determine whether you must submit your research proposal for review by the IRB, in addition to the Request for Review Form.

-For most research proposals (e.g., projects that do not involve vulnerable populations and that represent minimal risk to subjects), the IRB makes every attempt to return proposals within 10 to 14 days of submission.
+For most research proposals (e.g., projects that do not involve vulnerable populations and that represent minimal risk to subjects), the IRB makes every attempt to respond to the request for review within 14 days of submission.
 However, during particularly busy periods additional time may be necessary, so plan ahead.
-The IRB does review submissions during the summer and school holidays, but may require additional time.
+The IRB does not meet during the summer, so any proposal needing review should be submitted by the April deadline.

 If a project raises particular issues that the IRB feels are not adequately addressed in the submitted materials, the researcher may be asked to submit additional information, clarify a point, or make revisions.
 To reduce delay, these changes are usually solicited electronically.
 However, on rare occasions, the researcher (and faculty supervisor, if appropriate) may be asked to appear before the IRB to resolve matters of procedure, etc.

-When the IRB approves the proposed research, electronic notice will be provided to the student's faculty advisor.
+When the IRB approves the proposed research, notice will be provided to the student's faculty advisor and the student researcher.
 You may not begin to collect data from human subjects before you have received approval of the project from the IRB.